 In 1990 Mr. Kligerman invented Beano®.
 He founded AkPharma Inc., to market this invention, the oral use of alpha galactosidase enzyme to make beans, legumes, and a wide variety of similar vegetables more digestible.
 He obtained U.S. and worldwide patents on these uses, and created the brand name.
 The Beano brand and patent rights were sold to Block Drug Company, now part of GlaxoSmithKline, in 1997.

-AkPharma developed, patented and marketed calcium glycerophosphate, Prelief® as the only acid fighter designed to help remove acid from foods to help consumers avert bladder discomfort and occasional heartburn.
+AkPharma developed, patented and marketed calcium glycerophosphate, Prelief® as the only acid reducer specifically designed to reduce acid from food and beverages.

 Mr. Kligerman has been on the Government Affairs and Public Relations Committees of the Dairy & Food Industry Supply Association.
 He has also been Treasurer and Board member and has served on various committees of the Calorie Control Council.
 He has twice appeared before the House Judiciary Subcommittee of the U.S. Congress on food industry matters and has testified before the House on behalf of the U.S. Department of Agriculture.
 During the Special Food and Drug Hearings in the early 1970’s he was one of the founders of the U.S. Council on Special Foods, created to defend the use of sorbitol as a food ingredient.